OctopusDeploy/docs/docs/deployment-process/steps/index.md

 description: Adding steps to define your project's deployment process.
 position: 3
 ---
-Steps are the actions your deployment process will execute each time you create a release of your software to be deployed.
+Steps contain the actions your deployment process will execute each time you create a release of your software to be deployed.
+Steps can contain multiple actions and deployment processes can include multiple steps.
+Steps are executed in sequence by default but they can be configure to [run in parallel](/docs/deployment-process/steps/conditions/run-steps-parallel.md).

 Octopus includes built-in step templates that are powerful and flexible enough to handle the most common deployment scenarios.
-In addition to the built-in step templates, there are also [Community Step Templates](/docs/deployment-process/steps/community-step-templates.md) that have contributed by the community.
+In addition to the built-in step templates, there are also [Community Step Templates](/docs/deployment-process/steps/community-step-templates.md) that have been contributed by the community.
 In addition to the built-in step templates and the community step templates, you can also use the built-in step templates as the base to create [custom steps templates](/docs/deployment-process/steps/custom-step-templates.md) to use across your projects.

+## Adding Steps to Your Deployment Processes

+1. Navigate to your [project's](/docs/deployment-process/projects/index.md) overview page by selecting **Projects** and clicking on the project you are working with.
+2. Click the **DEFINE YOUR DEPLOYMENT PROCESS** button, and click **ADD STEP**.
+3. Choose the step template you need.

+At this point, you have the choice of choosing from the built-in **Installed Step Templates**, or from the [Community Contributed Step Templates](/docs/deployment-process/steps/community-step-templates.md).
+The built-in steps have been developed by the Octopus team to handle the most common deployment scenarios.
+If the built-in steps don't provide what you need, check the [community steps templates](/docs/deployment-process/steps/community-step-templates.md) or consider creating your own [custom step templates](/docs/deployment-process/steps/custom-step-templates.md).

+4. Give the step a name.